CrawFly/ROIvert/readme.md

 &nbsp;&nbsp;

 ## What: What is ROIVert? (source)
-ROIVert is a (soon multiplatform) C++ based application that emphasizes ease of use and performance.
+ROIVert is a multiplatform C++ based application that emphasizes ease of use and performance.
 A [Qt](https://www.qt.io/) front-end allows manipulation of a variety of controls and display of plots, and an [OpenCV](https://opencv.org/) back-end provides quick processing.
+ROIVert is backed by a full test suite and an engineered UI.

 &nbsp;&nbsp;

 ## Why: ROIVert's history
-Some friends of ROIVert's original author at [Cornell](https://nbb.cornell.edu/) (and [Hobart and William Smith Colleges](https://www2.hws.edu/academics/biology/)) were working on a epifluorescence microscope.
+Some friends of ROIVert's author at [Cornell](https://nbb.cornell.edu/) (and [Hobart and William Smith Colleges](https://www2.hws.edu/academics/biology/)) were working on a epifluorescence microscope.
 The idea was that they could have a microscope that they could use for [calcium imaging](https://en.wikipedia.org/wiki/Calcium_imaging) in lab classes.

 Traditionally, these kinds of experiments use some pretty advanced (i.e. expensive) equipment, which means that only a handful of undergraduates get exposure to the methods (those that work in research labs).
 But the actual hardware requirements are pretty minimal, so it seemed feasible to build something inexpensive that could provide access to students (including those from disadvantaged backgrounds).

 One of these profs wrote:
 >The next phase of the project is to quantitate the imaging data.
 I was wondering if you knew of a user-friendly program (that is also inexpensive or free) to accomplish this?

 Sadly the answer was no. There's certainly free software out there, but it tends to be difficult to use.
-Indeed, this is generally true for scientific software (not just the free stuff).
-Folks in academia are happy to whip up some code to tackle computational problems.
-But software engineering doesn't seem to enter the mix, and the user interface in scientific software is typically unengineered, unemphasized, and unfriendly.
+General image processing tools for biologists provide massive power, but their interface is intimidating.
+Other custom tools written in high-level numeric analysis scripting languages can be slow, difficult to install, and prone to bugs.

 ROIVert's creator wrote:
 >My gut reaction was that the free program for analyzing imaging data is [imagej](https://imagej.nih.gov/ij/), which is pretty unfriendly.
-I guess free and unfriendly normally go hand-in-hand in software?
+There are probably some tools in Python and MATLAB, but I'd guess they'd be slow and painful to install, and maybe a little buggy.
 My other reaction was - maybe I could write something for you guys!

 And with that, ROIVert was born!